Don’t know what to do in New York? Check out this 5-day itinerary for the best things to see and do in the city.

 How to get around New York

-Getting around the city is quite easy using the subway, easy at least from Monday to Friday.
-This is because on Saturdays and Sundays a lot of lines change and you may have to wait for a train that will never arrive.
+Getting around the city is quite easy using the subway, at least from Monday to Friday.
+This is because on Saturdays and Sundays, many lines change, and you may have to wait for a train that will never arrive.

 If you need help, New Yorkers are always ready to help you out by giving you some directions if you get lost.

 Apart from these small drawbacks, the subway is definitely the best way to get around, especially if you don’t have much time and want to visit New York in 4 or 5 days.
-It’s better if you can get the MetroCard and CityPASS which will save you a lot of money on ticket fees.
+It’s better to get the MetroCard and CityPASS, which will save you a lot of money on ticket fees.

-One thing you will surely notice when walking around New York is the incredible variety of animals you’ll see.
+You will surely notice the incredible variety of animals you’ll see when walking around New York.
 I’ve found out that over 250 species of birds live in Central Park alone.
 You’ll most certainly see squirrels, chipmunks, and a few raccoons.

 Top things to do in New York in 5 days